 According to conciliation service ACAS, TUPE regulations “protect employees’ rights when the organisation or service they work for transfers to a new employer”.

-There are two main situations when the TUPE regulations may apply and they are split out into business and service provision transfers:
+There are two main situations when TUPE regulations may apply.
+They are split out into business and service provision transfers:

-TUPE stands for Transfer of Undertakings (Protection of Employment) Regulations 2006.
-It sees employees of a previous employer automatically become employees of a new employer at the point of transfer.
+The TUPE regulations see employees of a previous employer automatically become employees of a new employer at the point of transfer.

-This can lead to a situation where, after a transfer, the new employer finds that they have employees working for them with very different terms and conditions and, in some cases, a new employer will want to harmonise the terms and conditions between the new and existing employees.
+This might lead to a situation where, after a transfer, the new employer finds that they have employees working for them with very different terms and conditions.

 Employers must inform / consult with employees through “appropriate” elected representatives.
-If there’s a trade union, this may include representatives from the union.
+If there’s a trade union, this usually includes representatives from the union.
 Where there’s no trade union, employees typically vote for representatives from among their colleagues to do the job.

-Employers must give certain information about the transfer in writing, including:
+Employers must give certain information about the transfer in writing.
+This includes:

 The emphasis when undertaking a TUPE transfer is on dialogue between the employers (old and new) and the employees.
-Although much of this dialogue is a legal requirement, it’s important to really make sure the workforce on both sides of the transfer are as engaged as possible to ensure a smooth process.
+Although much of this dialogue is a legal requirement, it’s important to really make sure the workforce on both sides of the transfer are as engaged as possible.
+This will help ensure a smooth transfer process.

 Head of Employee Benefits at Drewberry

 This is a very difficult area.
-The answer depends largely on whether the benefits are ‘contractual’, i.e. written into the employees’ contracts as an intrinsic part of their working rights.
+The answer depends largely on whether the benefits are ‘contractual’.
+This means they’re written into the employees’ contracts and form an intrinsic part of their working rights.

-If so, it’s not generally possible to reduce employee benefits, such as Group Medical Insurance, after a TUPE transfer.
-This applies even where it may be expensive to provide these benefits and where you do not offer such benefits to existing staff.
+If so, it’s not generally possible to reduce benefits, such as Company Health Insurance, after a TUPE transfer.
+This applies even where it may be expensive to provide these benefits and where you don’t offer such benefits to existing staff.

-Removing a contractual benefit post-TUPE may, if the employee can prove that it was the sole or principal consequence of the transfer, be deemed unfair.
+Removing a contractual benefit could, if the employee can prove that it was a sole or principal consequence of the transfer, be deemed unfair.
 This could allow the employee to resign and make a claim for constructive unfair dismissal.

-If the benefits are ‘discretionary’, i.e. the power to vary or remove them is written into your new employees’ contracts, you may be able to reduce or remove their benefits.
-However, you should think carefully before doing so as this could significantly impact on the morale and productivity of the new staff members.
+Other benefits are ‘discretionary’.
+This means employees’ contracts give you the power to vary or remove them.
+If so, you may be able to reduce such benefits.
+However, you should think carefully before doing so.
+It could significantly impact the morale and productivity of the new staff members.

-Moreover, even where there is no contractual breach, the proposed withdrawal of a benefit from a employee that gives rise to a substantial change in the working conditions to an employee’s material detriment may entitle an employee to treat him or herself as dismissed under clause 4(9) of TUPE.
+Moreover, even where there is no contractual breach, the proposed withdrawal of a benefit resulting in a substantial change to working conditions to an employee’s material detriment may entitle an employee to treat themselves as dismissed under clause 4(9) of TUPE.